jaredhendrickson13/pfsense-automator/README.md

         - `--all` (`-a`) : Returns all available HA Sync configurations
         - `--pfsync` (`-p`) : Returns only PFSYNC configuration
         - `--xmlrpc` (`-x`) : Returns only XMLRPC configuration
+        - `--read-json` (`-rf`) : Prints HA Sync data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports HA Sync data to a JSON file given an existing directory

 - `--read-users`: Reads current local user database